endymion1818/deliciousreverie-2023/src/pages/posts/is-gatsby-decline.md

 ---
 layout: ../../layouts/BlogLayout.astro
-title: "Is Gatsby in decline? - Delicious Reverie"
+title: "Is Gatsby in decline?"
 description: "I'm sure I was one of the earliest users of Gatsby.
 But is it in decline?
 The title is a bit click-baity because I don't really feel that it is.
 Rather, I think it's well on it's way to finding it's niche."
-categories:
+tags: javascript, gatsby
 datePublished: 2022-08-13
 ---
 Recently I encountered a Reddit thread along the lines of "is Gatsby dead?", and even some colleagues I respect were agreeing that yes, Gatsby is in decline, suggesting there are better technologies out there.